csningli/MultiAgent/2/examples/README.md

 # MultiAgent Examples

-All examples in the directory of "MultiAgent/2/examples" are designed with MultiAgent 2, and compatible with all the subvisions in serise 2.
+All examples inside "MultiAgent/2/examples" are designed with MultiAgent 2, and hence compatible with all the subvisions in serise 2.

 ## Run An Example
 To run an example, say "amoebot".
 You need to at first change directory into "examples/amoebot".